An Herbalist’s Salary and Career Opportunities

 • Acupuncturist, chiropractor, nurse practitioner, physician, midwife, massage therapist, physical therapist, or other health care practitioner who uses herbal medicine in practice

-• Free or affordable community health clinic, mobile free clinic
+• Accessible or affordable community health clinic or mobile free clinic

 • Herbal tinctures